5 Creating and sharing content

 First, gather all the material you already have available to re-use if possible.
 Curating will save you time!
 There are many sources of content:

-1. Seek alternatives to copyrighted materials, including , , , links, and .
+1. Seek alternatives to copyrighted materials, including public domain, open access, creative commons, links, and insubstantial use.

 2. Copyrighted materials (video, text) may be desired sources.
 For these items, you could